On the other hand, stocks with the lowest dividend growth underperformed the S&P500 by 1.7%.

 How to find high dividend growth stocks?

-The first place to start when looking for high dividend growth stocks is, of course, taking a look at stocks that are paying out dividends.
+The first place to start when looking for high dividend growth stocks is, of course, taking a look at stocks that are paying out dividends over the long-term.

 Start by looking at the payout ratio.
 A payout ratio of 30% – 50% is a good start.
 You can find a number of stocks under these criteria.
 Fundamentally, this also means that a company has ample cash left to fund its other objectives.